M4THEWS2/ConfBot/README.md

 ## About

-Natriy is a program that helps you create Bots for Discord.
-All you need to do is edit your Bot's program settings and commands to your liking and your Bot is ready to go.
+Natriy is a program that helps you create bots for Discord.
+All you need to do is edit your bot's program settings and commands to your liking and your bot is ready to go.

 - Easy to configure
 - Configuration file follows [INI format](https://en.wikipedia.org/wiki/INI_file)